rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 # Literature Review: Integrated Reinforcement Learning and Explainable AI for Climate-Adapted Generative Design of Passivhaus and Net-Zero Buildings

 This literature review synthesizes current research on generative design, reinforcement learning (RL), and explainable AI (XAI) as applied to climate-adapted, high-performance architectural design.
-It highlights key methodologies, tools, challenges, and emerging integrated workflows aiming to optimize building energy performance in line with Passivhaus and net-zero standards.
+It aims to establish a foundational understanding of the interdisciplinary methods, tools, and challenges involved in integrating AI-driven optimization and transparency into the generative design workflow for energy-efficient buildings that meet Passivhaus and net-zero standards.

 ## 1. Overview of Climate-Adapted Generative Design